bmartin5263/Resume.Tech/README.md

 #### Database-level Validation
 This is validation that occurs on the database.
-These validations ensure database integrity when doing manual revisions
+These validations ensure database integrity when doing manual revisions.